joshwadd/Advanced_Lane_Detection/README.md

 ### Sliding Window Search:

-To find the all the pixels associated with a lane lines a sliding window is transversed along the height of the image
+To find the all the pixels associated with a lane lines a sliding window is transversed along the height of the image so that it captures all of the